June 5, 2020

 One of our clients, for example, was looking to design a smart dog collar.
 The collar is a multi-sensor wearable device that helps monitor a dog's location, fitness activity and behavior, and prevent car accidents and straying.
 One of the solution's functional components is a GPS module to track the pet’s location.
-Our BA team was instrumental in determining whether a GPS geofence would be accurate enough, or if the team needed to consider other fencing options.

 2. BA teams participate in defining the solution scope, tuning the tech requirements, and choosing the most cost-effective approach and tech stack.